789pranj/Citizen_care_portal/README.md

 ---

-## Due tvery large size of model I am unable to upload it but i will bw uplaoding it very soon as I tackle the problem
+## Due to very large size of model I am unable to upload it but I will bw uplaoding it very soon as I tackle the problem

 ## 🚀 Features